SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Magic-Code.md

 cardViews.TryAdd(signInCardViewResponse.ViewId, signInCardViewResponse);
 ```

 You need to use the `SignInCardViewParameters` factory method to create a Sign In Card View, which is designed to implement the sign in logic.
 The Sign In Card View looks like a Primary Text Card View, in fact there are text components both in the header and in the body.
 However, the footer requires you to provide a button to implement extra logic to handle the completion of the sign in flow.
 By default, every Sign In Card View has a Sign in button that is provided out of the box in the Card View template.
 The extra button in the Card View is for the "Complete sign in" logic.
-You can find further details in the flow diagram in section ["Understanding the Bot Powered ACE authentication flow."](./AuthN-and-AuthZ-in-Bot-Powered-ACEs.md#understanding-the-bot-powered-ace-authentication-options)
+You can find further details in the flow diagram illustrated in ["Understanding the Bot Powered ACE authentication flow."](./AuthN-and-AuthZ-in-Bot-Powered-ACEs.md#understanding-the-bot-powered-ace-authentication-options)
 In the sample implementation, when the user selects the "Complete sign in" button a custom Quick View is rendered in order to collect the magic code and process it to acquire the access token.
-One last important thing to notice is the setting of the `CardViewType` property for the Card View object to value "signIn," which is the one required to configure the automatic magic code handling without single sign-on.
+One last important thing to notice is the setting of the `CardViewType` property for the Card View object to value "signIn," which is the value required to configure the automatic magic code handling without single sign-on, in case you use Microsoft Entra ID.

 #### Implementing other card views